OpenSlides/openslides-vote-service/README.md

 #### vote/value

-A Vote is an object/dictotary from the option-key to the numberic score.
+A Vote is an object/dictionary from the option-key to the numeric score.
 For
 example: `{"value":{"1":3, "2":1}}`.

 An empty object means abstain: `{"value":{}}`